amolenk/dapr-hands-on/Assignment03/step-by-step.md

 2. Open the file `Assignment03/src/TrafficControlService/Controllers/TrafficController.cs` in VS Code.

-3. Add a private const field holding the name of the state-store:
+3. Add a private const field in this file holding the name of the state-store:

    ```csharp
     private const string DAPR_STORE_NAME = "statestore";